mfn/Minecraft-Server-Mod/README.md

 * reload-interval - The interval that the server reloads configuration files
 * save-interval - The interval that the server save-alls (Default half-hour)
 * logging - Enabling this will cause every command used to be logged to the logs.

+TrackPlayerPlugin
+* trackplayer-updateinterval - Time in ms to update database with player location changes.